valentine195/Obsidian-Vault/The Mark of Death/Adventure Seeds/3 - Travel to Newthrone.md

 > ![Cold Sun Lizardfolk|200](https://static.wikia.nocookie.net/eberron/images/3/31/MM35_PG169.jpg/revision/latest/scale-to-width-down/400?cb=20120116182459)
 > The next morning is uneventful, but in the early afternoon you see a large pile of debris caught on something spanning the entire river.
 Several lizardfolk moving about on the debris, but they seem to be clearing it out.
 One of them raises a large spear and calls out, "Passage is blocked!
 Stop your boat!"

-- The blockage is debris piling up on a dead brontosaurus
+- The blockage is debris piling up on a group of dead brontosauruses
-- The brontosaurus has a huge chunk ripped out of its throat, and is peppered with green arrows
+- The brontosauruses has a huge chunk ripped out of its throat, and is peppered with green-shafted arrows with black fletching
 - The lizardfolk hold Templars of the Silver Flame in high esteem - **all will bow to Jeremiah when he meets them**

 ```ad-quote
 Greetings, travelers.
 I am the one known as Drox, chieftan of the Crazy Fist Cold Sun.
 ```

-##### Drums in the Jungle
+#### Setback - Drums in the Jungle

 [[Generators/Names/Lizardfolk Names]]